United States administrative law

-United States administrative law encompasses statutes, regulations, judicial precedents, and executive orders that together form a body of law defining the powers and responsibilities held by administrative agencies of the United States government, including executive departments and independent agencies, and agencies operating at state and local level.
+In the United States, the term administrative law is often used to describe the body of statutes (actual laws passed by Congress or a state legislature), as well as the administrative rules, regulations, judicial precedents, and executive orders that, collectively, define the powers and responsibilities held by administrative agencies of the United States government, including executive departments and independent agencies, and agencies operating at state and local level.
 The field of administrative law also includes the procedures which agencies must observe in rulemaking and adjudication.
 Because Congress, the president, and the federal courts have limited resources and cannot directly address all issues, specialized powers are often delegated to a board, commission, office, or other agency.
 These administrative agencies oversee and monitor activities in complex areas, such as commercial aviation, medical device manufacturing, and securities markets.
-Administrative law is the body of law that sets the procedural foundation for those agency activities.
+Administrative law is the collective body of statutes, rules, and regulations that sets the procedural foundation for those agency activities.

 Former Supreme Court Justice Stephen Breyer has defined the legal rules and principles of administrative law in four parts: (1) define the authority and structure of administrative agencies; (2) specify the procedural formalities employed by agencies; (3) determine the validity of agency decisions; and (4) define the role of reviewing courts and other governmental entities in relation to administrative agencies.
-Another common taxonomy divides administrative law into three big topics: rulemaking, adjudication, and judicial review.
+Another common taxonomy divides administrative law into three main topics: rulemaking, adjudication, and judicial review.

-Many U.S. federal agencies have quasi-legislative authority to issue rules.
-Statutes specify the scope of an agency's rulemaking authority, procedures that must be followed to promulgate rules, and the agency's enforcement authority.
+Statutes (laws passed by Congress or a state legislature) specify the scope of an agency's rulemaking authority, procedures that must be followed to promulgate rules and regulations, and the agency's enforcement authority.
+As such, many U.S. federal agencies have assumed quasi-legislative authority to create rules and regulations that they enforce as if they were laws.

 Many U.S. federal agencies have the power to adjudicate, typically to rule on applications for some benefit or license, or to enforce laws within their specific areas of delegated power.
 This is discussed further in the section on Adjudication, below.

 For many agencies, a statute provides for one or more layers of intra-agency appeal.

 Decisions of agencies (either rulemaking or adjudication) may be appealed, sometimes to a specialized "court" or tribunal outside the agency but still within the executive branch (such as the Tax Court, Court of Appeals for Veterans Claims, Merit Systems Protection Board, or Presidential review of an agency decision), sometimes to an Article III Court of specialized subject matter jurisdiction (such as the Court of Federal Claims or United States Court of Appeals for the Federal Circuit), or a court of general subject matter jurisdiction that geographically embraces a high fraction of agency decisions (the United States District Court for the District of Columbia, or United States Court of Appeals for the District of Columbia Circuit).